The words Trump had to hear: Investigations, Biden, Clinton

 He said that Vindman told him that “the conversation went into the direction of some of the most extreme narratives that have been discussed publicly.”

-Kent also raised concerns about the Trump administration’s firing of Ukraine Ambassador Marie Yovanovitch.
+Trump has insisted it was a “perfect” call with Zelenskiy, and he tweeted Thursday that Americans should just “Read the Transcript.”

+House Speaker Nancy Pelosi used that as an opportunity to tweet excerpts from the call, including the part where Trump asks Ukraine for “a favor.”

-Kent, Yovanovitch and Taylor are expected to appear in the upcoming public hearing.
+Next week, Kent, Yovanovitch and Taylor are expected to appear in the public hearings.

-First to testify next Wednesday will be Taylor, still the top diplomat in Ukraine, who relayed in his closed-door session his understanding that there was a blatant quid pro quo, with Trump holding up military aid to Ukraine, a U.S. ally facing threats from its giant neighbor Russia.
+First to testify, on Wednesday, will be Taylor, still the top diplomat in Ukraine, who relayed in his closed-door session his understanding that there was a blatant quid pro quo, with Trump holding up military aid to Ukraine, a U.S. ally facing threats from its giant neighbor Russia.

-That aid, at the heart of the impeachment inquiry, is alleged to have been held hostage until Ukraine agreed to investigate political foe Joe Biden and the idea of Ukraine interference in the 2016 U.S. campaign.
+The diplomats are among those who have worked on Ukraine issues for years and have expressed deep concerns about the Trump administration’s new approach, especially in the face of an aggressive Russian neighbor.

+Kent testified that Trump initially did not want to sign a congratulatory letter to Zelenskiy on his election in May.

+But he said Biden’s office told him the vice president’s other son, Beau, was dying of cancer, and there was no bandwidth to deal with the situation.

+Pressed by Republicans if that was the end of the discussion, Kent said it was.
+He noted the situation at the time — Russia had recently annexed Crimea — and said the staff at State was working nonstop.
+“We had a war with Russia,” he said.

-Associated Press writers Colleen Long, Ben Fox, Laurie Kellman, Michael Balsamo, Matthew Lee and Matthew Daly contributed to this report.
+Associated Press writers Andrew Taylor, Matthew Lee and Matthew Daly contributed to this report.